 If you’re new to WordPress and e-commerce, WooCommerce has more to learn than drag-and-drop builders.
 However, if you already use WordPress or have technical team members, you’ll feel right at home.
 The investment in learning pays dividends in customization capabilities.

+The business benefit.
 Skills you learn are transferable and valuable.
-WordPress/WooCommerce knowledge is in high demand, making it easier to find developers and resources as you grow.
+WordPress and WooCommerce knowledge is in high demand, making it easier to find developers and resources as you grow.

 WooCommerce excels for small to medium businesses.
 As you grow into very high-traffic or large catalog stores (10,000+ products, millions in revenue), you’ll need robust enterprise hosting, advanced caching, and optimization.
 Many successful stores scale WooCommerce successfully, but it requires proper infrastructure and developer support.